-Volunteers may be approved to work at Carleton College under the supervision of a designated department or division.
+Non-Carleton employees may be approved to volunteer at Carleton College under the supervision of a designated department or division.
 Volunteers must be 18 years of age or older.

-Volunteers must understand and comply with the duties and responsibilities of the job.
-The respective division/department supervisor will specify their work parameters.
+Volunteers must understand and comply with the duties and responsibilities of the assigned tasks.
+The respective division/department supervisor will specify their task parameters.
 All volunteers are expected to represent Carleton College in a professional and responsible manner.
 Our goal is to protect our volunteers from injury or illness while serving the College.
 However, it is important that volunteers are aware that Workers Compensation does not apply to volunteers because they are not a paid employee.
 If a volunteer is involved in an incident or accident, it should immediately be reported to the Risk Manager.
 Carleton College will require that the volunteer review and sign the Volunteer Work Form, as well as their designated supervisor.
 Supervisors can find this form on the Human Resources website on the Documents and Forms page.
-The signed document will be retained by the Risk Manager.
+The signed document will be retained by the Business Office Risk Manager.